The Bottom Line:

 The current ACAA guidelines are designed to reduce the likelihood of policy abuse.
 Only dogs are allowed as psychiatric service animals on planes, and they must meet training guidelines.
 Individuals must have a diagnosed mental or emotional disorder, and airlines are permitted to request supporting documentation.
 Psychiatric service dogs must also behave appropriately in public.

-Many people, both with and without disabilities, get emotional support from dogs and other pets.
+Many people, both with and without disabilities, get emotional support from dogs and other animals.
 These animals don't need to have special training to provide comfort.
-Through companionship, emotional support animals give their owners a sense of calm, security or well-being.
+Through companionship, emotional support animals give their owners a sense of calm, security, or well-being.
 Emotional support animals provide a level of comfort that can lower your heart rate, reduce feelings of anxiety and stress, and lower blood pressure.

 Frontier Airlines Service Dog Policies